 If you plan to keep any of your items in storage, book a storage facility about two weeks in advance.
 Take time shopping around for a facility in a safe part of town, with 24-hour security or security cameras, and possibly pest and climate control, plus whatever amenities and features are important to you.
-The more time you give yourself to shop, the more time you’ll have to find a facility that fits your needs and budget.

 2. Confirm your moving van registration and/or your appointment with the moving company.

 Call the moving company one or two month before your moving date to make sure they have you on the books, and the day before your move to ensure they have a van ready for you.

 3. File a change of address with the United States Postal Service (USPS).

 You can file your change of address with the USPS as soon as you know your new address and have a firm moving date.
 Plus, when you file a change of address form with the USPS, you get instant access to more than $500 in coupons.
 That, alone, is a good reason to do it sooner rather than later.

 The post office only forwards your mail for 12 months after you file a change-of-address form, so if you want to receive your credit card bills, you have to change your billing address with the companies, too.

 Do it within the first week of moving so you don’t forget :

 – Credit cards (major ones as well as individual store cards)

 – Student loans